dprog-philippe-docourt/django-qr-code/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Django QR Code's documentation!
+Welcome to Django QR Code's Documentation!
 ==========================================

 .. toctree::